normal-computing/posteriors/experiments/yelp/README.md

 ### Laplace approximation?

-`uqlib` indeed also provides the tools to seamlessly apply a Laplace approximation using the empirical Fisher information matrix.
+`posteriors` indeed also provides the tools to seamlessly apply a Laplace approximation using the empirical Fisher information matrix.
 However, in this smaller data, overparameterized setting, the MAP estimate fits very well and essentially all of the gradients in the training data are close to zero, that is